Scaranman/Portfolio-Site/content/en/home/hero.md

 #   css_class: fullscreen
 ---

-I'm a UX Designer from the Greater Philadelphia region.
+I'm a designer from Philadelphia looking for my next role where I can work within a collaborative environment while designing interactive experiences that people love.